cennznet/api.js/docs/METHODS_EXTRINSICS.md

 ▸ **burn**(asset_id: `Compact<AssetId>`, to: `AccountId`, amount: `Balance`)
 -
- Burns an asset, decreases its amount.
+ Burns an asset, decreases its total issuance.

- The origin should have `burn` permissions.
+ The origin must have `burn` permissions.

 ▸ **create**(options: `AssetOptions`)
+-
+ Create a new kind of asset.

 ▸ **createReserved**(asset_id: `AssetId`, options: `AssetOptions`)
 -